OUR MISSION IS TO PROMOTE CONSERVATION OF NATURAL RESOURCES THROUGH EDUCATION AND STEWARDSHIP.

 History Comes Full Circle

 The Cibolo Nature Center & Farm is located on what once was the Herff Ranch, established in 1852 by pioneer surgeon Dr. Ferdinand Herff.
-Much of the original 10,000-acre ranch has been developed, but the Friends of the Cibolo Wilderness group was able to acquire 62 acres of the historic farmland across Cibolo Creek from the CNC’s nature preserve, including the original ranch homestead, which is being restored.
-An expansion of the CNC’s educational programs, the Herff Farm at the Cibolo offers workshops and programs to teach families simple techniques for sustainable living – including an organic demonstration Inspiration Garden – and is home to the CNC’s Farmers Market at the Cibolo, open from March to December.
+Much of the original 10,000-acre ranch has been developed, but the Friends of the Cibolo Wilderness group was able to acquire 62 acres of historic farmland across Cibolo Creek from the CNC’s nature preserve, including the original ranch homestead, which has been restored to National Register of Historic Places standards and is permanently protected through a voluntary conservation easement.
+A new resource for the CNC&F’s educational programs, the Herff Farm at the Cibolo offers workshops and programs to teach families simple techniques for sustainable living – including an organic demonstration Inspiration Garden – and is home to the CNC&F’s Farmers Market at the Cibolo, open from March to December.